 Here, I'm publishing the pitch deck that we used to raise investment money for Moonlight in 2019.
 I want to share the vision we had pitched for the future of knowledge work, and I want to demystify the process of fundraising for other founders.

 Below each slide, I've included prose typical of how I would present the slide.
-To listen to the presentation, click the "play" button at the top of the post.

 As a reminder, this presentation is being shared for informational purposes only.
 Moonlight is not raising money, and no offer of investment is being made or solicited.